Overland (TV series)

-Overland or Overland World Truck Expedition is the name of a documentary series of expeditions promoted and organized by Beppe Tenti.
+Overland or Overland World Truck Expedition is a documentary series about expeditions promoted and organized by Beppe Tenti.

 The documentaries are broadcast from 1996 on RAI 1, for a total of more than 150 episodes (replicated on several occasions).
 From the thirteenth season Overland is also broadcast in high definition on RAI HD.

 The centerpiece of these expeditions is the re-discovery of the journey by land, combined with the aim of obtaining a snapshot of the planet and its culture in the late 20th century and early 21st century.

 Solidarity

 Overland has always been a beneficial, active and contributory objective: It has been at the forefront of UNICEF in many of the countries crossed using, whenever possible, medical care to assist populations.

 It also supported the Italian Association for Cancer Research (Associazione Italiana per la Ricerca sul Cancro, AIRC).
 Since 2005, on a proposal by Lionello Grossi, supports the association Overland for Smile which provides dentistry care to children living in orphanages in Eastern Europe.

 In 2010, with the twelfth edition of Overland, thanks to agreements with the Italian Development Cooperation, CUCI (University of Parma) and other organizations, has set up a medical vehicle equipped with specialized personnel with the task of surveying the health situation in some of the areas crossed by the expedition, as well as to distribute informational materials, so as to identify possible future interventions of ad hoc cooperation.

 In the same shipment is the CinemArena project, a traveling cinema that uses one of the historic 330.30 ANW as support for the projection screen.
 The aim of the project is to inform the people of the small villages about the risks and prevention of different diseases, all using the documentary tools.